Orthoptic ProgramAn Education in Orthoptics at the Ross Eye Institute

 For more information on scholarships, contact:

 St. Paul, MN 55125-2995

 Application & Admissions

 The REI Orthoptic Program invites applications from Nov.
-1 through March 1 from qualified individuals.
-The REI Orthoptic Program admits a maximum of three students per year.
+1 through February 28 from qualified individuals.
 Applicants are required to have earned a baccalaureate degree before entering the program.
 A background in the sciences is recommended, but not required.
 To apply, candidates must complete and submit an application, official academic transcripts, three letters of recommendation from teachers, professors or former employers, and a personal autobiographical statement.
-Qualified applicants will be invited for an interview.
-Applicants from out of state may request a phone interview, but preference will be shown those who complete an on-site personal interview.
+Qualified applicants will be invited for a virtual interview via Zoom.
+Applicants may request an on-site personal interview.